Rudi Völler: International career

 Völler was capped 90 times for the Germany national team, scoring 47 goals, including eight in World Cup final rounds.

+In 1982, Völler represented West Germany at the 1982 UEFA European Under-21 Championship, where he was named the tournament's Golden Player.
+He scored four goals from three appearances at the tournament finals as the German team finished as runner-up to England.

-Völler also played at three UEFA European Championships, starting with Euro 1984, where he scored twice in a group match against Romania which the Germans won 2–1.
-A 90th minute defeat against Spain in their next match, however, saw West Germany eliminated when all they needed was a draw.
+He made his debut for the senior West Germany team in a UEFA Euro 1984 qualifier against Northern Ireland.
+He scored his first goal for the national team in the following qualifying match against Albania.
+He went on to score doubles against both Austria and Turkey to end the qualifying campaign with five goals.
+At the tournament finals, he scored both of West Germany's goals in their 2–1 win over Romania in their second group match.
+A 90th minute defeat against Spain in their next match, however, saw West Germany eliminated.

 At the 1986 FIFA World Cup, Völler scored the West Germans' equalizer in a 2–1 win over Scotland in the group stage.
-He bagged a last minute goal against France in the semi-final to seal a 2–0 win and in the final itself his 80th-minute goal made it 2–2 against Argentina.
+He scored an 89th-minute goal against France in the semi-final to seal a 2–0 win and, in the final itself, his 80th-minute goal made it 2–2 against Argentina.
 Germany had recovered from 2–0 down but eventually lost the match 3–2.
 Völler became the third player to score as a substitute in the World Cup final, after Dick Nanninga in 1978 and Alessandro Altobelli achieved this feat in 1982.

 West Germany hosted the Euro 1988, and Völler scored twice in a 2–0 win over Spain but the hosts lost to eventual winners the Netherlands in the semi-final.